hi-tech-AI/PDF-processing-toJSON-/README.md

 ### Cleaning Table Data

-The `clean_table_plan` function performs the following operations on the extracted tables:
+The `clean_table` function performs the following operations on the extracted tables:
 - Removes rows that contain specific unwanted patterns.
 - Replaces newline characters within cells.
 - Sets the first row as the header.